dd0h/GradeBook/README.md

 GradeBook

-Online grade book - final project of database study.
-Extended for learning purposes.
+Simple representation of the electronic gradebook.
 License: LGPL